Ilan Rubin: Nine Inch Nails (2009–2025)

 On November 15, 2008, Trent Reznor announced via the Nine Inch Nails website that Rubin would be joining industrial rock band Nine Inch Nails as their drummer after the departure of Josh Freese in late 2008.
 Rubin's role in the live iteration of Nine Inch Nails grew to include playing piano, synths, bass, guitar, and even cello.
 Rubin was the longest tenured live drummer for the band.
 In July 2025, it was announced that Rubin would be leaving the band after his decision to join the Foo Fighters, replacing Freese.
-In July 2025, Freese rejoined Nine Inch Nails.
+At the same time, Freese rejoined Nine Inch Nails, replacing Rubin's position.

 Angels & Airwaves (2011–present)

 In 2011, Rubin joined Angels & Airwaves, replacing drummer Atom Willard.
 He has appeared on all the band's studio releases since the 2014 album The Dream Walker.
 Rubin acts a multi-instrumentalist for the group during recording and frontman Tom DeLonge has credited him as a major contributor to the band's songwriting process.